nuuuwan/news_lk3_data/README.md

 UN Warns Sri Lanka’s Online Safety Act Threatens Human Rights

 Understanding Sri Lanka’s Online Safety Act: What You Need to Know

-Gazette issued making it mandatory to display weight and price of bread

 ◼️